 The community is a better place for having embraced the provision of care for the times when people are in need, including the final stages of life.
 We have the privilege of sharing with each other times when the raw experience of life makes the veils between the worlds thin and we can apply the spiritual principles of this place in an immediate and tremendously rewarding way.

-Cornelia Featherstone CCC-director
+Dr. Cornelia Featherstone MRCGP (rtd.)

 To co-create an exemplary caring community culture from cradle to grave.

 To hold awareness of the needs of people of all ages in the Community and link volunteers and other resources to those in need.

-To create a sustainable and resilient CCC group including legal set up and governance
+to create a sustainable and resilient CCC group including legal set up and governance

 Caring Community Culture